 3. Exercise daily

 To keep stress levels at bay, get out and exercise every day.
 Even if it's just a walk during your lunch break.
 Exercise will help clear your mind, ensuring you stay focused.
-You may think that being chained to your desk will mean that you get more done, but this actually works against you.
-Stay active and you'll stay productive.
+You may think that being chained to your desk will mean that you get more done, but this works against you.
+Stay active, and you'll stay productive.

 4. Get outside

 A good dose of fresh air and daylight, away from the unnatural environment of an office, is good for the soul.
-Particularly if your office environment is stuffy, dark and relies on air conditioning to refresh the space.
+Mainly if your office environment is stuffy, dark and relies on air conditioning to refresh the space.
 Experts suggest that being outside brings all sorts of health benefits and that a bit of daylight is a stress-buster, helping you to stay on track when you're back at your desk.

 5. Make 'to do' lists